Looking to purchase an EV for your business? Call our business transport advice line on freephone 08000 931 669.

 Coming Soon: Used electric vehicles will be included in the Low Carbon Transport Loan from the end of September.
 Keep an eye on our website for more information.

 Thinking about purchasing an electric car or van?
-The interest free Electric Vehicle Loan, funded by Transport Scotland (an agency of the Scottish Government), currently offers drivers in Scotland loans of up to £35,000 to cover the cost of purchasing a new plug-in electric vehicle.
+The interest-free Electric Vehicle Loan, funded by Transport Scotland (an agency of the Scottish Government), currently offers drivers in Scotland loans of:

 For more information about electric cars, to request an application form or to learn more about the full terms and conditions please call your local Home Energy Scotland advice centre free on 0808 808 2282.

 Terms and conditions apply and if you are successful with your application you must keep up with loan repayments.
 Failure to do so will result in additional steps being taken to recover funds.
 Full details will be supplied in your loan agreement.